American Community Survey: History

-The United States Constitution (Article I, Section II) requires an enumeration of the population every ten years "in such Manner as they (Congress) shall by Law direct".
-From the first census in 1790, legislators understood that it should collect basic demographic information beyond the number of people in the household.
-James Madison first proposed including questions in the census to "enable them to adapt the public measures to the particular circumstances of the community".
-Such knowledge collected with each census, he said, "would give them an opportunity of marking the progress of the society".
+Article I, Section II of the Constitution of the United States of 1787, adopted in 1788, requires an enumeration of the population every ten years "in such Manner as they (Congress) shall by Law direct".
+From the first United States Decennial Census three years later in 1790, congressional legislators understood that it should also collect basic demographic information beyond just the number of people in the household.
+James Madison, an American Founding Father and the fourth President of the United States, first proposed including additional questions in the U.S. Decennial Census to "enable them to adapt the public measures to the particular circumstances of the community".
+Such knowledge collected with each census, President Madison argued, "would give them an opportunity of marking the progress of the society".
 The questions included in censuses since 1790 have reflected American understandings of and concerns about societal trends and the growing nation's expanded data needs.

-By 1940, advancements in statistical methods enabled the Census Bureau to start asking a sample of the population a subset of additional detailed questions without unduly increasing cost or respondent burden.
-In subsequent decades, questions that had previously been asked of all respondents, as well as new questions, moved to the sample questionnaire form.
-As that form grew longer than the census form sent to most households, it became known as the census "long form".
+By 130 years later in 1940, advancements in statistical methods and knowledge enabled the administrators and statisticians/mathematicians of the United States Census Bureau (Bureau of the Census), first established in 1902 within the United States Department of Commerce, to begin asking a sample of the American population a sub-set of additional detailed questions without unduly increasing cost or respondent burden.
+In the decades that followed, new questions were added to those that had previously been asked of all respondents, and all the questions were moved to the sample questionnaire form.
+As the sample form grew longer than the census form itself, it became known as the Census "long form".

-Following the 1960 Census, federal, state and local government officials, as well as those working in the private sector, began demanding more timely long-form-type data.
+Following the 1960 U.S. Decennial Census, federal, state, and local governmental officials and some in the private sector began demanding more timely long-form-type data.
 Lawmakers representing rural districts claimed they were at a data disadvantage, unable to self-fund additional surveys of their populations.
-Congress explored the creation of a mid-decade census, holding hearings and even authorizing a mid-decade census in 1976, but not funding it.
+Congress explored the creation of a mid-decade census, holding hearings and even authorizing a special mid-decade census in the American Bicentennial year of 1976, but not funding it.

-Efforts to obtain data on a more frequent basis began again after the 1990 Census, when it became clear that the more burdensome long form was depressing overall census response rates and jeopardizing the accuracy of the count.
-At Congress's request, the Census Bureau developed and tested a new design to obtain long-form data.
-U.S. statistician Leslie Kish had introduced the concept of a rolling sample (or continuous measurement) design in 1981.
-This design featured ongoing, monthly data collection aggregated on a yearly basis, enabling annual data releases.
+Efforts to obtain data on a more frequent basis began again after the 1990 U.S. Decennial Census when it became clear that the more burdensome long form was depressing overall census response rates and jeopardizing the accuracy of the count.
+At the Congress's request, the U.S. Census Bureau in the United States Department of Commerce developed and tested a new design to obtain long-form data.
+Noted U.S. statistician/mathematician Leslie Kish, had introduced the concept of a rolling sample (or continuous measurement) design in 1981.
+This design featured ongoing, monthly data collection aggregated every year, enabling annual data releases.
 By combining multiple years of this data, the Census Bureau could release "period" estimates to produce estimates for smaller areas.
 After a decade of testing, it launched as the American Community Survey in 2005, replacing the once-a-decade census long form.